Goobwabber/MultiplayerExtensions/README.md

 * 10 player lobbies __(BeatTogether Exclusive feature)__

 ## Installation
-MultiplayerExtensions has not been released yet, but you can grab the latest build which is automagically generated.
 1. Ensure you have the [required mods](https://github.com/Zingabopp/MultiplayerExtensions#requirements).
 2. Download the `MultiplayerExtensions` file listed under `Assets` **[Here](https://github.com/Zingabopp/MultiplayerExtensions/releases)**.
    * Optionally, you can get a development build by downloading the file listed under `Artifacts`  **[Here](https://github.com/Zingabopp/MultiplayerExtensions/actions?query=workflow%3ABuild+branch%3Amaster)** (pick the topmost successful build).